 For each of the first two semesters that a doctoral candidate has established candidacy, the student must register for Dissertation.
 For each semester beyond the two Dissertation registrations, the student must register for Doctoral Dissertation Continuation until the dissertation is approved by the College of Science.
 During the terms when a student is registered for Doctoral Dissertation or Dissertation Continuation, course work is not permitted as the course requirements for the degree have already been met.
-If the academic program requires enrollment in seminars or courses in addition to Dissertation or Dissertation Continuation, the department’s graduate coordinator will make a recommendation to the College of Science for approval.
+If the academic program requires enrollment in seminars or courses in addition to Dissertation or Dissertation Continuation, the department’s graduate director will make a recommendation to the College of Science for approval.
 Approval must happen prior to registration.
 Students must be registered for Dissertation or Dissertation Continuation during the semester in which they take the final oral examination (including the full summer semester if that is when defense occurs).
 Any student who does not attend Northeastern University for a period of one year may be required to apply for readmission.
 A student who does not enroll for a period of three semesters, or one year, will be required to apply for readmission.
 Readmission is done via Apply Yourself.
 A student who does not enroll for a period of two semesters, or less than one year, may petition his or her department for reactivation.
 If the department is supportive, the student will be required to submit a written request to the departmental graduate committee.
 If the graduate committee feels the student is worthy of reactivation, the student’s written request must be submitted to Graduate Admissions and Student Services.
 Please note that college admissions deadlines apply to requests for readmission and reactivation.

 Final Oral Examination